MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     FOR ALL TABLES;
     ```

-    `CREATE SOURCE` creates **multiple** sources when ingesting data from
+    `CREATE SOURCE` can create **multiple** tables (referred to as `subsources`
-    multiple upstream tables.
-For each upstream table that is selected for
+    in Materialize) when ingesting data from multiple upstream tables.
+For each
-    ingestion, Materialize creates a subsource.
+    upstream table that is selected for ingestion, Materialize creates a
+    subsource.

 1. Use the [`SHOW SOURCES`](/sql/show-sources/) command to see the results of
    the previous step.